Platform About Insights Contact

 The Promotion You Didn't Have to Ask For

 Nobody gets promoted for building the spreadsheet anymore.
-That's not cynicism — it's arithmetic.
 When execution is automated, the only thing that gets you into the strategy meeting is operating like you already belong there.
-Not waiting for permission.
-Not asking for a title first.
-Just doing the work that actually moves decisions.

 The Workflow Shift